 As an F-1 student, maintaining full-time enrollment is what keeps you in status.

 However, sometimes an unforeseen medical issue occurs which could prevent you from enrolling full-time.
-Here at ISS, we care about your health, and immigration regulations do make allowances for these types of problems.
+Here at ISS, we care about your health, and immigration regulations do make allowances for medical issues that arise.
 F-1 students can be granted up to 12 months of a medical reduced course load maximum.
-Because of the semester lengths, this means that USC students can be granted up to 2 semesters maximum.
 Medical reduced course loads are granted on a semester-by-semester basis.

 What is a reduced course load?